Robin Furner, MFT Therapy FAQs

-I am currently a behavioral health provider with the following insurance plans: Magellan, Beacon Health Options) and Optum.
+I am currently a behavioral health provider with the following insurance plans: Magellan, Carelon (formerly Beacon Health Options) and Optum.
 I am also sometimes able to work with clients that have PPO plans.
 Health plans periodically merge with other plans and sometimes they "carve out" behavioral health care services to other plans.
 Currently, the Optum network includes plans like United Health, Sutter, Oxford and others.
 Some clients with Blue Shield insurance have their behavioral health coverage carved out to Magellan.
-Kaiser members may be able to receive mental health services under the Magellan or Beacon plans, but need to receive an authorization from Kaiser first.
-Usually, a clinician at Kaiser will screen for symptom severity and clients with mild-moderate symptoms might receive an authorization for therapy under Beacon or Magellan.
+Kaiser members may be able to receive mental health services through Carelon, but need to receive an authorization from Kaiser first.
+Usually, a clinician at Kaiser will screen for symptom severity and clients with mild-moderate symptoms might be able to receive an authorization for therapy through Carelon.

 I charge $175 for weekly therapy sessions, which are typically 53-55 minutes.
 I charge $250 for the initial assessment session.

 I usually send monthly invoices to clients with co-pays and deductibles and accept payment via credit card, check or cash.
 Clients with Medicare or Medi-Cal plans through Kaiser should be aware that there are usually separate rules and regulations for those plans.
-Usually, a therapist will need to be contracted and/or approved by Medicare or Medi-Cal in addition to being an approved provider with Beacon or Magellan.
-I am not a Medicare provider and cannot submit claims to Beacon or Magellan for Kaiser members that have Medicare plans through Kaiser.
+Usually, a therapist will need to be contracted and/or approved by Medicare or Medi-Cal in addition to being an approved provider with Carelon or Kaiser.
+I am not a Medicare provider and cannot submit claims to Carelon for Kaiser members that have Medicare plans through Kaiser.